Croatian National Bank: Monetary stability

 Stable prices is the main criteria for monetary stability.
 Stable prices are maintained by making sure price increases meet the Government's inflation target.

 Financial stability

 Maintaining financial stability involves protecting against threats to the whole financial system.
 Threats are detected by the Bank's surveillance and market intelligence functions.
 The threats are then dealt with through financial and other operations.

 The Bank works together with other institutions to secure both monetary and financial stability.

+Head office building

+The seat of the CNB in central Zagreb, designed by architect Viktor Kovačić, was erected for the Zagreb Stock and Commodity Exchange and inaugurated in 1927.
+It has been used by the National Bank of Yugoslavia, then by the National Bank of Croatia since the end of World War II.